gamingkitty/Pygame-Projects/README.md

 Next, you will have to install PyGame.
 To do this, open Command Prompt if you are on Windows and Terminal if you are on Mac, and then run the following command: ```pip install pygame```

 # Pushing your games to GitHub
+> If you are using VSCode, switch to PyCharm.
+VSCode does not have a built in git feature and the extension is very buggy.

 If you want to push your games to GitHub, you will need to [create a github account](https://github.com/signup?ref_cta=Sign+up&ref_loc=header+logged+out&ref_page=%2F&source=header-home) if you don't have one already.

 Once you create your account (or if you have one already), [fork this repository](https://github.com/gamingkitty/Pygame-Projects/fork).